Lucas-van-Dam/TekEngine/README.md

 - Custom component support using templates

 ## Dependencies
+- Clang
 - GLFW
 - OpenGL
 - GLM
 - GLAD
 - Assimp
 - ImGui
+- ImGuizmo
 - stb_image

 # Building
-To build this project, clone it onto your machine, run the Setup-Windows.bat script in the scripts folder to generate all the project files and link the dependencies, then just open the solution and build.
+To build this project, make sure you have llvm downloaded on your machine, if you chose a non-standard install path change the llvm path in the Directory.build.props.
+Clone the project onto your machine, run the Setup-Windows.bat script in the scripts folder to generate all the project files and link the dependencies, then just open the solution and build.